-A project manager's job is stressful enough since they are in charge of many things.
+A project manager's job is stressful enough, since they are in charge of many things.
 There are many frustrating moments, overruns, failed negotiations, and other management challenges while ensuring that the project doesn't derail.
 Project management software can be of great help.

 Nowadays, you don't need to have PMP credentials to perform the role of project manager.
 Sometimes, you will meet accidental project managers who work without formal education.
 The job becomes very stressful for them if they fail to use all available resources.

 What are helpful books for project management?

-Luckily, there are always practical tools to perfect your management skills, especially for beginners.
+Luckily, there are always practical tools for learning, and to perfect your management skills, especially for beginners.
 Books are some of the best resources that introduce the subject interestingly and effectively.

 We have compiled a list of the best project management books to help you get started and save you some time.
 Let's check them out!

 "The One Thing" by Gary Keller and Jay Papasan

 This book is all about order and decluttering life.
 With its help, you will learn how to get more things done, work with your team to achieve goals, and develop a less stressful working environment.

 "The One Thing" has a relatively simple concept: companies and project managers should focus on one thing at a time instead of wasting their energy on multitasking.
 Using this concept, project managers can center their attention on one task, like missed deadlines, budgets, or schedules, and achieve better results in that process.

 This book is great for people managing projects and businesses but easily overwhelmed and distracted.
 Overall, with the help of "The One Thing", you will focus better on your assignments and narrow down your priorities, not just in a business setup but in life as well.

 "Project Management for The Unofficial Project Manager" by Kory Kogon

 If you are new to this industry and don't know where to start, this book might be the ideal solution for upcoming projects.
 It covers everything you need to know, from starting a project to executing and monitoring.